-- Added needs was over budget due to higher MAISD centralized special education costs. - Operations and maintenance was under budget due to purchased services and furniture replacement being less than estimated. - Transportation was under budget as a result of less fuel consumption and reduced transportation by another public school costs.
+- Instructional costs were under budget due to reduced cash in lieu and substitute teaching. - Adult & Continuing Ed was over budget due to increased Adult Ed fte. - Operations and maintenance was under budget due to a reduction in utilities and purchased services being less than estimated. - Pupil transportation was under budget as a result of less fuel consumption and reduced transportation for another public school. - Central was over budget for increased software and equipment expense. - Athletics was under budget due to lower unemployment and supply expenses.